Kenneth-Edwards/NYT_Analytics/README.md

 # Project1-Team5

 ## See NYT Analysis.docx for write-up of our project findings
-   * Primary code for the findings write-up are in Jupyter Notebook "Final_NB.ipynb"
+   * Primary code for to support our findings/write-up are in Jupyter Notebook "Final_NB.ipynb"

 ## See Group 5 Project 1 Powerpoint.pptx for our charts used during presentation